ducthang-vu/tic-tac-tow-with-AI/README.md

 # Tic Tac Tow with AI

-This is a implementation of the paper-and-pencil game from childhood: Tic-Tac-Toe, also known as Noughts and crosses or Xs and Os.
+This is a python implementation of the paper-and-pencil game from childhood: Tic-Tac-Toe, also known as Noughts and crosses or
+Xs and Os.

 This project is from the **Jetbrain Academy** (https://www.jetbrains.com/academy/).